Jess Weiner is a CEO and cultural changemaker with over two decades of experience in the business of empowerment.

-Jess is an acclaimed author of two bestselling books, host of the “Talk to Jess” podcast, and an adjunct professor at USC Annenberg School for Communication and Journalism where she teaches personal branding and entrepreneurship.
-She’s also an afliated faculty member of USC's Annenberg Inclusion Initiative.
+Weiner is an acclaimed author of two bestselling books, host of the “Talk to Jess” podcast, and an adjunct professor at USC Annenberg where she teaches personal branding and entrepreneurship.
+She’s also an affiliated faculty member of USC’s Annenberg Inclusion Initiative.